tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - INDICATORS_PER_PAGE=2

-    set this to an integer number which controls the number of indicators shown per page (default 2)
+    set this to an even integer number which controls the number of indicators shown per page (default 2)

 - EMAILING_ENABLED